Collection inventory

 Several cartons of commercially published magazines have been removed from the collection and are currently undergoing curator review.

 Many of Jones' stories may be found in published anthologies and pulp magazines in our Rare Books holdings.
-Please refer to the Classic Catalog to locate these items (search on "jones, neil r." as author).
+Please refer to Libraries Search to locate these items (search on "jones, neil r." as author).
 In addition, Special Collections Research Center has substantial material relating to the early days of science fiction in both our Rare Books and manuscript collections.
-Please refer to the Classic Catalog to located related published material, and to the SCRC Subject Index for a complete listing of manuscript collections.
+Please refer to Libraries Search to located related published material, and to the SCRC Subject Index for a complete listing of manuscript collections.

 Subject Headings